 Non-invasive Covid-19 antigen LFT with rapid results

-- Only requires nostril swabs
+- Non-invasive, only requires nostril swabs

 - Results in 15 minutes